 FVCC Board Trustees – Vice-Chair

 Kelly Dowling Stimpson, J.D. has served on the FVCC Board of Trustees since January 2016.
 In her professional capacity, she has represented and provided legal advice to public school districts for more than 16 years.
 Prior to that, she had a general litigation practice with a focus on insurance defense, banking and securities fraud litigation.
 While practicing in Mississippi, Kelly coached the Tupelo High School tennis team and volleyball team to three state championships.
 Kelly matriculated at Stanford University and Brigham Young University and received her Juris Doctorate from the University of San Diego School of Law.
-Currently, she is Associate General Counsel of Kalispell Regional Healthcare.
+Currently, she is Associate General Counsel of Logan Health.
 Kelly and her husband, Dr. Kim Stimpson, reside in Bigfork and have five children and many grandchildren.
 In her spare time, she enjoys outdoor activities, sports and baking.

 FVCC Board Trustees – Secretary